Real Elements (band): Stix/Linguistix (David Kalilani)

 Popular international Malawian artist, Tay Grin (Limbani Kalilani), is cousin to Kalilani.

 Producer Q (Qabaniso Malewezi)

 Qabaniso Malewezi was the producer.
 It was while studying in the UK at Liverpool Institute for Performing Arts (LIPA) that he was introduced to Marvel by a mutual friend.
 After LIPA he went on to the Academy of Contemporary Music (ACM).
-He now continues to perform gospel rap music and spoken word in Malawi under Rush Records.
-He also writes poetry.
+He also writes and performs poetry.